jaeseopark/ansible/ansible/README.md

 ssh-add

 ansible-playbook -i inventory.ini vpn/wg.yml
-ansible-playbook -i inventory.ini vpn/nginx.yml
+ansible-playbook -i inventory.ini vpn/nginx-cert.yml # Use only when necessary.
+See API rate limit: https://letsencrypt.org/docs/duplicate-certificate-limit/ ansible-playbook -i inventory.ini vpn/nginx.yml
 ```

 ## Terminologies

-Master: The node from which the Ansible playbook is executed
+* Master: The node from which the Ansible playbook is executed
-Remote: Ansible SSH target node(s)
+* Remote: Ansible SSH target node(s)
-WG/VPN Server: WG node whose IP is exposed to the public
+* WG/VPN Server: WG node whose IP is exposed to the public
-WG/VPN Clients: WG nodes that connect to the server
+* WG/VPN Clients: WG nodes that connect to the server